GlennOu66304/react-qunaer-antd/Udemy React and Typescript.md

 Goal:

-1.Header show the number of the purchased item 2.details page can show the add or delet the item option above the date section 3.the shopping Cart section will show the item purchased and total number, total price
+1.Header show the number of the purchased item(api get) 2.details page can show the add or delet the item option above the date section(add and delete) 3.the shopping Cart section will show the item purchased and total number, total price(get)

 I.Shopping Cart Page:UI
 1.Main Layout